longhorn/website/content/docs/1.2.1/references/settings.md

 Warning: This wait interval works only when there is at least one failed replica in the volume.
 And this option may block the rebuilding for a while.

-#### Concurrent Replica Rebuild Per Node Limit

-> Default: `0`

-This setting controls how many replicas on a node can be rebuilt simultaneously.
-If the value is 0, Longhorn will not limit the rebuilding.

 #### System Managed Pod Image Pull Policy

 > Default: `if-not-present`